 Our Board

-John Della Bosco A.M
+John Della Bosca A.M

 Chair

 John has extensive experience within the health and mental health sectors, having held such positions as the NSW Minister for Health, Associate Director of the Whitlam Institute (University of Western Sydney), Chairman of Family Drug Support, and served on the boards of Coast and Country Primary Care and Independent Community Living Australia.
 John also led an important campaign called Every Australian Counts – to increase grassroots support for the introduction of the NDIS – displaying diverse and valuable skills that will be critical to the success of GROW’s future strategic plan.
 John is highly accomplished – having been awarded an Order of Australia in 2020, the PRIA Golden Target Award in 2013 and the Ted Noffs Humanitarian Award in 2001.
-He is currently undertaking a PhD in History, after already earning a Masters in Letters with merit in 2010.
+He completed a PhD in History (2023), after already earning a Masters in Letters with merit in 2010.

 Ina Mullin